davidkhala/delphi-fabric/README.md

 - new orderer with same org
 - chaincode version,ID string RegX
 - peer, orderer backup and instant recover: "stateVolume": "Documents/delphi-fabric/stateVolumes/orderer1",
+- Suggestion from Paul: Question: are your repos more to do with Fabric itself, rather than pure Fabric developer resources (ie go/js/java/typescript chaincode/sdk work)?
+(I'm only concentrating on Fabric Developer resources in particular) If so - I would suggest to contact someone like Silona Bonewald to find a suitable home/new page on Confluence for that?
+I'm just asking where its 'natural' home is 🙂 Also I would suggest the README explains 1) what it is 2) what it does (as a goal of 'studying Fabric' resources) 3) what the consumer would get from trying it out or hope to achieve?

 ## TODO
 - java sdk: keep update